ricbencar/shallow-water-waves/README.md

 \Large \tilde{H}_{1/N} = N \cdot \tilde{H}_2 \cdot \Gamma\left(\frac{1}{k_2}+1, \ln(N)\right)
 ```

-### Consistency Checks and Physical Constraints

-To ensure the model's predictions remain physically realistic and consistent with established theory, the software implements a two-tiered "overshoot prevention" logic.
-This logic is a direct and necessary consequence of the model's empirical formulation, particularly its parameterization of $H_{rms}$ (Battjes & Groenendijk, 2000; Caires & Van Gent, 2012).

-#### The $\tilde{H}_{tr} > 2.75$ Threshold Switch

-The first safeguard is a check on the dimensionless transitional height, $\tilde{H}\_{tr}$.
-If this value exceeds 2.75, the program bypasses the CWD solver entirely and defaults to using standard Rayleigh distribution statistics.
-This is not an arbitrary choice but a computationally efficient shortcut based on the model's documented behavior.
-The lookup table provided by Battjes and Groenendijk (2000, Table 2) shows the numerical solutions for various statistical wave height ratios as a function of $\tilde{H}\_{tr}$.
-An analysis of this table reveals that **for all values of $\tilde{H}\_{tr}$ greater than approximately 2.75, the solutions of the CWD converge to and become numerically indistinguishable from the theoretical values of the Rayleigh distribution (e.g., $\tilde{H}\_{1/3} \approx 1.416$)** (Caires & Van Gent, 2012).
-Therefore, this threshold identifies the regime where depth-limitation effects are negligible.
-By applying the known Rayleigh solution directly, the software avoids unnecessary computation while remaining true to the model's behavior.

-#### Capping of Statistical Parameters

-The second safeguard is applied after the CWD solution has been found and converted to dimensional wave heights.
-Each calculated statistical wave height is compared to its theoretical maximum value under the Rayleigh distribution, and capped if it exceeds this limit.
-For example, the calculated $H_{1/3}$ is not allowed to exceed the input $H_{m0}$.
-This capping is necessary to correct for potential inconsistencies arising from the model's specific parameterization of $H_{rms}$, a behavior analyzed by Caires & Van Gent (2012).
-As previously discussed, the model's $H_{rms}$ can differ from the theoretical Rayleigh $H_{rms}$ for the same sea state.
-This can lead to situations where the CWD predicts a dimensional wave height that is physically implausible (e.g., an average of the top third of waves being larger than the spectrally defined significant wave height).
-This final check ensures that the software's output remains conservative and physically consistent (Caires & Van Gent, 2012).

 ## Supporting Mathematical Functions

 The core calculations rely on precise implementations of fundamental mathematical functions: